CKY (film series): CKY3

-CKY3, the third film in the series, was released in 2001.
+CKY3, the third film in the series, was released in 2001, featuring Bam Margera and his father Phil on the cover.
 Soon after its release, Margera and DiCamillo were sued over the fight scene involving Mike Vallely.
 The issue was settled out of court in 2006.
 It was also the first of the videos to be taken off the market due to copyright restrictions.
 Some of the musicians (or their legal representation) were unhappy with Margera using their music without their permission.
 This would later happen with CKY2K and the box set including all three videos and the documentary.

 CKY4: The Latest & Greatest

-CKY 4, the fourth and final film in the series, was released on November 10, 2002.
+CKY 4, the fourth and final film in the series, was released on November 10, 2002, featuring Ryan Dunn rolling off a roof in a barrel with Bam Margera recording on the cover.
 It has a marked improvement in editing techniques compared to the other films, mostly due to Bam Margera's newly acquired wealth and ability to purchase motion picture film cameras and use advanced post-production facilities.
 However, it also features a lot of older video material, some unseen, some extended and some off-cuts from previous CKY films.
-Scenes include Don Vito's "50 Shots of Peach Schnapps" (bonus feature) and Ryan Dunn rolling off a roof in a barrel.
+Scenes include Don Vito's "50 Shots of Peach Schnapps" as a bonus feature.

 CKY4 is the only CKY video to be censored, and one of the few DVDs to have been censored three times.